 Ensure you are applying under the correct CIF Project Priority.
-There are three categories of projects in 2018:
+There are two categories of projects in 2019:

-Due to pending changes to legislation and/or transition to Extended Producer Responsibility (EPR), the evaluation criteria may be subject to further revision without notice.
+In 2019, the criteria for evaluation of CIF projects was updated.
+Due to pending changes to legislation and/or transition to Full Producer Responsibility (FPR), the evaluation criteria may be subject to further revision without notice.
 Download a copy of the most current CIF Project Evaluation Criteria if you wish to examine details of how your project application will be evaluated.
 To maximize your chances of project approval and greatest funding level, identify which of the criterion your idea satisfies in your application submission and explain how.

 Note: Your project/idea must target eligible tonnage (i.e. residential recyclables collected curbside, at a depot or through a multi-residential program).
 Industrial, Commercial and Institutional (IC&I) programs are not eligible, nor are other diversion programs such as organics, electronics or tires.
 (See question 14, non-eligible projects, below.)